openid/sharedsignals/openid-caep-interoperability-profile-1_0.md

 ### Authorization Server
 * MAY distribute discovery metadata (such as the authorization endpoint) via the metadata document as specified in [RFC8414]{{RFC8414}}
-* MUST support at least one of the following to obtain a short-lived access token ** client credential grant flow
+* MUST support at least one of the following to obtain a short-lived access token.
+(Please check out security considerations around access token lifetime https://openid.bitbucket.io/fapi/fapi-2_0-security-profile.html#name-access-token-lifetimes)
+** client credential grant flow {{RFC6749}} section 4.4
-** authorization code flow
+** authorization code flow {{RFC6749}} section 4.1

 ### OAuth Scopes